Hello everybody and welcome to my ACSM vs ISSA article.

 ISSA Personal Trainer certification is typically seen as a basic certification.
 This does not mean that it is an easy certification to obtain.
 For people just starting out with personal training, this “basic” certification might be exactly what they need.

-ISSA CPT does an excellent job of focusing on the “average” clients needs regarding program design and builds a solid base of knowledge for any personal trainer starting out.
+ISSA CPT does an excellent job of focusing on the “average” client’s needs regarding program design and also builds a solid base of knowledge for any personal trainer starting out.

 This typically means focusing on weight loss since that is the goal of the average American client.
 It also has a small emphasis on sports performance and powerlifting.

 ACSM, on the other hand, is more focused on the scientific research of Exercise Science.
 This certification is harder to obtain if you do not have any background in Biomechanics, Physiology, and Anatomy.

-ACSM is not only a certifying agency for personal trainers, but it’s is also a scientific body dedicated to the research and progression of the field.
-They offer other specialization courses which require that you have an exercise science degree to qualify you to sit for the specialization exams.
+ACSM is not only a certifying agency for personal trainers, but it’s is also a scientific body dedicated to the research and progression in the field.
+They offer other specialization courses which require that you have an Exercise Science degree to qualify you to sit for the specialization exams.

-ACSM has a strong focus on muscular imbalances, how to diagnose these imbalances and how to design in an exercise routine to progress a client in the right direction.
+ACSM has a strong focus on muscular imbalances, how to diagnose these imbalances, and how to design an exercise routine to progress a client in the right direction.

 If you are going to be training clients that have multiple muscular imbalances or disabilities, then ACSM could be the certification to go for.
 I also prefer NASM for this type of training.